-Time FATF 40+9 Rat -ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas •The Convention and the Protocol Against the Smuggling of Migrants by Land, Sea and Air and the Protocol Against the Illicit Manufacturing of and Trafficking in Firearms.
+Time FATF 40+9 Rat -ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas The Office of the Attorney-General has drafted a Cabinet Paper on the implementation of the provisions of the Palermo Convention into Bahamian legislative framework. •The Convention and the Protocol Against the Smuggling of Migrants by Land, Sea and Air and the Protocol Against the Illicit Manufacturing of and Trafficking in Firearms.
 Their Parts and Components and Ammunition, have not yet been brought into force in The Bahamas.
 2. ML offense-mental element and corporate liability С The Recommendation is fully observed 3.
 Confiscation and provisional measures С The Recommendation is fully observed • The Examiners considered the provisions of section 33(5) of the DDA, which permits the Minister of Finance to deal with forfeited property upon application by a person who indicates a moral claim.
-Whilst the Examiners consider that The Bahamas Government does retain a wide discretion to deal with property that has vested in the Crown, the Examiners considered that the terms of the DDA section 33 could be amended to make it clear that the Minister should only exercise the discretion in circumstances where the Minister is satisfied that the applicant was not involved in the criminal activity or any other criminal activity.
+Whilst the Examiners consider that The Bahamas Government does retain a wide discretion to deal with property that has vested in the Crown, the Examiners considered that the terms of the DDA section 33 could be amended to make it clear that the Minister should only exercise the discretion in circumstances where the Minister is satisfied that the applicant was not involved in the criminal activity.
 The provisions of the section may also have to be reconciled with the provisions of the POCA section 52, which establishes the Confiscated Assets Fund.
 No action taken.
 Preventive measures 4.
 Secrecy laws consistent with the Recommendations LC The SC is not generally empowered to access information records or documents for purposes other than investigations under section 33 of the SIA.
-The CBB cannot share information with the IFCSP or the CC.
-The Authorities should move quickly to enact the legislation that will correct the deficiencies that exist with regard to the ability of the regulatory bodies to share information on a domestic basis as pointed out.
-Amendments were passed to Regulators' governing statutes in 2007 that enable domestic regulators to share information.
-The new SIA should be finalized as soon as possible to allow the SC powers to compel This matter was addressed in amendments to the SIA which became effective January, 2007.
-The SIAA,
+The Authorities should move quickly to enact the legislation that will correct the deficiencies that exist with regard to the Amendments were passed to Regulators' governing statutes in 2007 that enable domestic regulators to share information.